We Tried All Of Kylie Jenner's Skin-Care Products — Here's What We Thought

 Kylie Jenner has proven time and time again that everything she puts out into the beauty world can be expected to fly off the shelves.
-Her new skin-care line is no different: Each pale-pink bottle and tube in the Kylie Skin lineup, from cleanser to moisturizer to eye cream to controversial walnut face scrub, sold out within hours after yesterday's launch.
+Her new skincare line is no different: Each pale-pink bottle and tube in the Kylie Skin lineup, from cleanser to moisturiser to eye cream to controversial walnut face scrub, sold out within hours after yesterday's launch.

 With all the buzz surrounding the release, we knew we had to give the collection a try ourselves, especially since it's Jenner's first-ever venture into the category.
 So we asked a few R29 staffers to put each product to the test and share their first impressions to better help you navigate the selection the next time a restock rolls around.
 Their unfiltered opinions, ahead.